walterhiggins/WMPJS/book-outline.md

     Konnichiwa walterh

 The message will of course be different for you.
-The screenshot below shows where you should expect the greeting to appear when you join the server:
+Figure @@figref{screenshot-greeting.png} shows where you should expect the greeting to appear when you join the server:

 @@figure screenshot-greeting.png Greeting Players